 PROMOTE YOUR TOUR EFFECTIVELY

-IMAGINE , you spent last few months saving for your tour.
+IMAGINE for a minute, you spent last few months saving for your tour.

 You asked your grandma or friends around to get some money for the most important project of your life: Touring with your band for the next 2 weeks.